RohanKumarSachdeva/VulnerableWebsite/README.md

 # VulnerableWebsite
-* This a `Student Management` website build on Flask and MySQL database for demonstrating OWASP vulnerabilities.
+* This a `Student Management` website built on Flask and MySQL database for demonstrating OWASP vulnerabilities.
 * The website features user registration and login, profile viewing and discussion posting functionalities.
-* User with username `admin` when created can view profiles for all registered users on its `Profile` page.
+* User with username `admin` can view profiles for all registered users on its `Profile` page.
 All other users can only view thier own profile details.
 * Every user can post comments and view comments posted by all other users on `Discussions` page.

 ## How to run
-* Prerequisite: Install Docker Desktop.
+* Prerequisite: Install Docker.
 * Clone this repository `https://github.com/RohanKumarSachdeva/VulnerableWebsite`.
 * Change the directory to `VulnerableWebsite`
 * Run `docker-compose up`
 * Browse to `http://127.0.0.1:5000/` to access the application.

-#### Note: Register a user with username `admin` to unlock admin profile viewing feature.

-## OWASP vulnerabilities Detail and their Remediations
+## OWASP vulnerabilities Detail and their Remediation
 ### 1. SQL Injection:
 #### Attack Details:
 This vulnerability allows an attacker to interfere with the queries that an application makes to its database by